Why isn't parking free?

 The chart and explanations of each type of expense below show how TAPS revenue is spent each year.

-FY 12 Total Expenditures:
+FY15 Total Expenditures:

-|Debt: Debt payments and interest on large projects and parking facilities.
+Debt: Debt payments and interest on large projects and parking facilities.

-Support for Other Departments: TAPS relies on many other departments at PSU for administrative and managerial support.
+University & Dept Support: TAPS relies on many other departments at PSU for administrative and managerial support.
 In order to support the staff and supplies they need, we make payments to those departments each year.

 Labor: Approximately 60 employees including 15 full-time and 45 part-time staff.
 Labor expenses include wages and benefits for those employees.